advancedtelematic/mitm-proxy/README.md

 ### Building and running the Docker image

 In the project root run `make image` to build the docker image.
 This will install Python 3.6 plus all project dependencies.
-It will also copy over the `src/` directory and `entrypoint.sh` script for starting `mitmproxy`.
+It will also copy over the `api/` and `flows/` directory and `start.sh` script for starting the API.

-The `entrypoint.sh` script will boot a QEMU image containing the client to test, copy a root certificate into this image and forward all bridged TCP traffic to `mitmproxy`.
+The `start.sh` script will boot a QEMU image containing the client to test, copy a root certificate into this image and forward all bridged TCP traffic to `mitmproxy`.
 The image will be booted in snapshot mode so no changes to the image itself will be persisted.

 To start this process run `make start`.
 You will need to set the `IMAGE_DIR` environment variable to the directory containing the QEMU image.